 Jump to:

-- Winter squash: I used kabocha squash, but you could also other winter squash such as acorn or delicata, or you can use two or three kinds mixed together.
+- Winter squash: I used kabocha squash in these photos, but you could also use other winter squash varieties such as acorn, delicata, or even butternut.

 - Parmesan cheese: The only cheese we'll use, so it doesn't get too heavy.
 Be sure to use real parmigiano reggiano for the best flavor.